Margarita-Sergienko/codewars-python/README.md

 # 8 kuy
+## Exclamation marks series #6: Remove n exclamation marks in the sentence from left to right
 ## Fix the Bugs (Syntax) - My First Kata
 ## Rock Paper Scissors!
 ## Series of integers from m to n